thisisannie/orbit/wp-content/plugins/wpforms-lite/readme.txt

 * <a href="https://wpforms.com/addons/offline-forms-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">Offline Forms</a> - Let your visitors save their entered data offline and submit when their internet connection is restored.
 * <a href="https://wpforms.com/addons/form-pages-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">Form Landing Pages</a> - Create "distraction-free" form landing pages to boost conversions.
 Great Google Forms and Wufoo alternative.
 * <a href="https://wpforms.com/addons/conversational-forms-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">Conversational Forms</a> - Interactive form layout that makes your form feels more human and boost overall completion rate.
 Great for surveys and registration forms.
 Perfect Typeform alternative for WordPress without the high costs.
+* <a href="https://wpforms.com/addons/lead-forms-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">Lead Forms</a> - Embed conversational forms in any post or page to boost conversion rates.
+Easily convert existing forms to Lead Forms and control the styling of your form so that it matches your theme.
 * <a href="https://wpforms.com/addons/webhooks-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">Webhooks</a> - Send form entry data to secondary tools and external services.
 No code required, and no need for a third party connector.
 * <a href="https://wpforms.com/addons/user-journey-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">User Journey Reporting</a> - Discover the steps your visitors take before they submit your forms.
 Right in the WordPress dashboard, you can easily see the content that's driving the most valuable form conversions.
 * <a href="https://wpforms.com/addons/save-and-resume-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">Save and Resume Forms</a> - Allows your visitors to save their progress while filling in your forms.
 When they're ready to continue, they can restore their entry with a click.

 = Integrations =

-* <a href="https://wpforms.com/addons/paypal-standard-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">PayPal Payment Forms</a> - Create PayPal forms to easily collect payments, donations, and online orders.
+* <a href="https://wpforms.com/addons/paypal-standard-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">PayPal Standard</a> - Create PayPal forms to easily collect payments, donations, and online orders.
+* <a href="https://wpforms.com/addons/paypal-commerce-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">PayPal Commerce</a> - Easily collect payments via PayPal or credit card using our PayPal Commerce addon.
 * <a href="https://wpforms.com/addons/stripe-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">Stripe Forms</a> - Easily collect credit card payments, donations, and online orders with our Stripe addon.
 * <a href="https://wpforms.com/addons/square-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">Square Forms</a> - Accept payments faster, from anywhere with Square's secure payment processing with the Square addon.
 * <a href="https://wpforms.com/addons/authorize-net-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">Authorize.Net Forms</a> - Connect your WordPress site with Authorize.Net to collect payments, donations, and online orders.